BKmetoff/bosmans-s3-static-infra/README.md

 Basic terraform configuration to deploy a single static website to AWS S3.
-Currently, the path to the website contents is set to `../static_content`
+The path to the website contents is set to `../static_content`.
+This path is relative to the root of the repo.

 <!-- BEGIN_TF_DOCS -->